gitops-tech/gitops-tech.github.io/index.md

 ## What is GitOps?

-GitOps is a way of implementing Continuous Deployment for cloud native applications.
+GitOps is a way of implementing Continuous Deployment (CD) for cloud native applications.
-It focuses on a developer-centric experience when operating infrastructure, by using tools developers are already familiar with, including Git and Continuous Integration and Delivery tools.
+It focuses on a developer-centric experience when operating infrastructure, by using tools developers are already familiar with, including Git and Continuous Deployment tools.

-The core idea of GitOps is having an environment Git repository, that always contains declarative descriptions of the infrastructure currently deployed in the production environment.
-All changes to the environment are done by pushing new descriptions of the infrastructure to the repository, where an automated process is triggered to make the production environment match the described state in the repository.
+The core idea of GitOps is having a Git repository that always contains declarative descriptions of the infrastructure currently desired in the production environment and an automated process to make the production environment match the described state in the repository.
+If you want to deploy a new application or update an existing one, you only need to update the repository - the automated process handles everything else.
+It's like having cruise control for managing your applications in production.

 > GitOps: versioned CI/CD on top of declarative infrastructure.
 Stop scripting and start shipping.
 >